Introduction to Multi-Armed Bandits: Advanced algorithms: adaptive exploration

-Since we've chosen the best arm from then on, we have $R(t)\leq O(\sqrt{t\log{T}}) $.
-To complete the analysis, we need to argue that the ``bad event" $\bar\mE$ contributes a negligible amount to regret, much like we did for Explore-first:
+Since we've chosen the best arm from then on, we have $R(t)\leq O\rbr{\sqrt{t\log{T}}} $.
+To complete the analysis, we need to argue that the ``bad event" $\bar\mE$ contributes a negligible amount to regret, like in \eqref{IID:eq:clean-coda}:

 We proved the following: